 “The Rediscovery of a Masterpiece” is an extraordinary exhibition, a completely exceptional event because it brings back to the city of Bologna one of the most important and original works of the Italian Renaissance: the Griffoni Polyptych by Francesco del Cossa and Ercole de’ Roberti.

-The exhibition was born from a simple and ambitious idea: to bring together, in the city of origin, the 16 tables that made up one of the most significant masterpieces of the artistic culture of its time, thanks to exceptional loans from all the proprietary museums: London, Pinacoteca di Brera in Milan, Louvre in Paris, National Gallery of Art in Washington, Cagnola Collection in Gazzada (Va), Vatican Museums, Pinacoteca Nazionale in Ferrara, Museum Boijmans Van Beuningen in Rotterdam, Vittorio Cini Collection in Venice.
+The exhibition was born from a simple and ambitious idea: to bring together, in the city of origin, the 16 panels that made up one of the most significant masterpieces of the artistic culture of its time, thanks to exceptional loans from all the proprietary museums: London, Pinacoteca di Brera in Milan, Louvre in Paris, National Gallery of Art in Washington, Cagnola Collection in Gazzada (Va), Vatican Museums, Pinacoteca Nazionale in Ferrara, Museum Boijmans Van Beuningen in Rotterdam, Vittorio Cini Collection in Venice.

 The exhibition consists of two sections: the first, ” The Griffoni Polyptych Reborn in Bologna “, curated by Mauro Natale in collaboration with Cecilia Cavalca and with the support of the Basilica of San Petronio, focuses on the altarpiece and its context artistic historian; the second, “The Materiality of the Aura.
 New Technologies for Preservation“, curated by Adam Lowe, Guendalina Damone and the Factum Foundation team, is dedicated to the importance of new technologies in the protection and sharing of cultural heritage.

-On the noble floor of Palazzo Fava it is possible to admire the 16 original tables of the Griffoni Polyptych, the altarpiece dedicated to San Vincenzo Ferrer commissioned around 1470-1472 by Floriano Griffoni to Francesco del Cossa from Ferrara – an artist already active in those years in Bologna – for his chapel in the Basilica of San Petronio.
+On the noble floor of Palazzo Fava it is possible to admire the 16 original panels of the Griffoni Polyptych, the altarpiece dedicated to San Vincenzo Ferrer commissioned around 1470-1472 by Floriano Griffoni to Francesco del Cossa from Ferrara – an artist already active in those years in Bologna – for his chapel in the Basilica of San Petronio.
 The Polyptych marked the beginning of his collaboration with the younger Ercole de’ Roberti, thus giving life to one of the most formidable artistic associations of the second half of the Italian fifteenth century.
 The woodcarver Agostino de Marchi da Crema worked together with the two artists, who created the frame, which has unfortunately been lost today.
 The work was dismembered in 1725 by the will of the new owner of the chapel, Monsignor Pompeo Aldrovandi, who reduced the painted panels to room pictures.
-The tables then landed on the antiques market, finally reaching the nine international museums that today are the owners.
+The panels then landed on the antiques market, finally reaching the nine international museums that today are the owners.

 The exhibition reconnects the threads of this extraordinary story, illuminating with a new light not only the history of art in Bologna but also the history of its city.